The Skinners' School: Form System

-Appropriate footwear for football, hockey, rugby or climbing.

-Other ties are also available, however.
-Sporting achievements result in the presentation of school 'colours', a tie unique to the sport the achievement was gained in, which is presented by the headmaster in front of the school.
-The same goes for outstanding ability within the CCF.
-Prefect ties can be worn by the head boy, deputy head boys and senior prefects, as well as school and form prefects (These are black with horizontal red stripes).

-Many boys have represented sports teams at county, regional and national level.
-Ties awarded to such boys are also accepted within the uniform policy.

-Teachers wear smart-casual clothing, with university gowns only worn on Skinners' Day during the ceremony.

 Sixth Form

 The sixth form are provided with their own common room, featuring recreational seating and an adjacent study centre equipped with computing facilities.
 There is also a common room for prefects situated under the headmaster's office in School House.
 There is also a common room for Sixth Form English students equipped with computing facilities and recreational seating area.

-The current head of sixth form is Mr Craig Fleming, the longest serving full time member of staff at the school.

 Academic Performance

 The Skinners' School performs consistently above average and was awarded a "1 or outstanding", from Ofsted inspectors, on 6 June 2007.